the-au-forml-lab/plgroup/readme.md

 - To get the automatic actions to work properly, enable workflow permissions (in settings > action):
   1. read and write permissions,
   2. permission to create and approve pull requests.
-- In repository settings, Add actions environment variable named `PAPER_CHOOSE_ON`, with binary value `0` (off) or `1` (on).
+- In repository settings, add actions environment variable named `PAPER_CHOOSE_ON`, with value `0` (off) or `1` (on).
-- There is also a slack/discord integration, which requires a repository secret for "incoming webhook" URL.
+- There is also a slack/discord integration, which requires a repository secret for incoming webhook URL.
 Otherwise, disable the notification workflow.